 Because web servers are publicly accessible online, they are an open, attractive target for DDoS attacks.
-While manifest server URLs are not typically advertised, they are publicly accessible, and it takes little effort for someone with a knowledge of networking and some basic probing of a browser’s web developer tools to discover your URL.
+While manifest server URLs are not typically advertised, they are publicly accessible.
+It takes little effort for someone with a knowledge of networking and some basic probing of a browser’s web developer tools to discover your URL.

 Given the relative ease of identifying the attack surface, DDoS attacks are one of the most common tools in a hacker’s arsenal.
-Using low-cost services found on the dark web, attackers can harass any web server in the world, including manifest servers.
+Using low-cost services on the dark web, attackers can harass any web server worldwide, including manifest servers.
 Despite the relative ubiquity of DDoS countermeasures, Verizon counted more than 13,000 DDoS attacks in 2020.